iFurySt/en.ifuryst.github.io/_pages/must-reads.md

     tag: "finance"
   - title: "Why everyone should learn to code"
     url: "https://blog.apiad.net/p/why-everyone-should-learn-to-code"
     reason: "A great article!
-I like the a lot of points, like what is coding, the abstraction, LLMs don’t make bad programmers better, and two schools of thought about how to learn to code.
+I like the a lot of points, like what is coding, the abstraction, LLMs don't make bad programmers better, and two schools of thought about how to learn to code.
 It definitely worth reading."
     added_at: "2024-10-29"
     tag: "article"
   - title: "Why GitHub Actually Won"
     url: "https://blog.gitbutler.com/why-github-actually-won/"
-    reason: 'Some tips and enlightening insights for start a new biz:<br />"...Big hosts didn’t care and smaller players weren’t serious...So, to sum up, we won because we started at the right time and we had taste...".'
+    reason: 'Some tips and enlightening insights for start a new biz:<br />"...Big hosts didn't care and smaller players weren't serious...So, to sum up, we won because we started at the right time and we had taste...".'
     added_at: "2024-09-29"
     tag: "article"
   - title: "Creating a Git commit: The Hard Way"